OUR STORY

 RYO SUGIHARA - COUNSELLOR

-MAHNOOR IJAZ - PROVISIONAL STUDENT COUNSELLOR (On Site Monday & Tuesday)
+MAHNOOR IJAZ - COUNSELLOR (On Site Monday & Tuesday)

-Mahnoor is a provisional student counsellor at Glen Waverley Primary School, currently completing her Master’s in Counselling Psychology at Monash University.
+Mahnoor is a counsellor at Glen Waverley Primary School with a Master of Counselling from Monash University.
 Her approach to counselling focuses on empowering children with tools that foster long-term mental health benefits, rather than relying on “band-aid” solutions.
 She believes in the inherent resilience of children and aims to enhance this resilience so that any setback becomes a manageable challenge, not an insurmountable obstacle.

-NOUREEN MOGHBELPOUR - PROVISIONAL PSYCHOLOGIST (On Site Thursday & Friday)
+HANNAH OLVER - PROVISIONAL PSYCHOLOGIST (On Site Tuesday & Wednesday)

 HOW TO ACCESS OUR SUPPORT